vrautenbach/geoinformatics-notes/Data collection tools.md

 # Field papers

+[Field Papers](http://fieldpapers.org) is a web-based tool that is used for easily creating a printable map atlas for anywhere in the world that you can print and add notes to.
+It is a low-tech and easy way to collect data in the field that can be digitized afterwards.

+Basically, to use Field Papers you have to follow these steps:

+1. [Create an atlas](http://fieldpapers.org/compose#17/-25.75383/28.23293) using  their website.
+The page will allow you to pick an area, number of blocks, basemap etc. The atlas can then be exported as a PDF, that you can print and use in the field.
+2. In the field, you can then use the atlas to add notes and map features you observe in the field.
+3. Once you are back from your field work, scan or take a picture of the pages of the atlas.
+The QR code is very important, so don't remove that.
+4. [Upload the images](http://fieldpapers.org/snapshots/new) to the Field Papers site, the images will be converted to a georeferenced GeoTIFF that you can then download and use in any GIS software to digitize your field observations.

 # Other tools
 There are various open source and proprietary mobile data collection tools available.
 Here are some of the most common ones that you might find useful: